Those who cannot learn the lessons of the past are condemned to repeat them.

 Saving Pensions and Angry Mentions

-The other day one of my Facebook pals wandered into some hot water and a bit of snash (Scottish word to describe nippy conflict) about the government keeping people working to save pensions money, social benefits spending, and so on.
+The other day one of my Facebook pals wandered into some hot water and a bit of snash (Scottish word for describe nippy conflict) about the government keeping people working to save pensions money, social benefits spending, and so on.
 It’s going to keep happening if the procurement money pit keeps stealing our cash.

 I smile because the spat was separate from the factors that created the battlefield.
 So splendidly human… an argument over whether a firemen of 60+ is sensible, with some political rage thrown in.
 And, I suppose, the feelings of safety experts on seeing a white-haired granddaddy coming up a ladder to save them.